samcrane8/FlyRight/README.md

 ## Setup

 (Dev) Setup has become lightning fast with the new docker-compose scripts.
-We still need to do some work on prod deployments.
+We also have a "prod" deployment script that is used by GTPD and can be the inspiration for other deployments.

 ### Docker and Docker-Compose